The Rarest And Most Elusive Animals

 If you want your best chance of spotting one in the wild, you need to head to the beautiful hills of Mount Kenya.
 Here, you may get lucky and catch a glimpse of one of these cats roaming the jungle terrain.

 While not as rare as the last two female remaining Northern white rhinos, there are only five thousand black rhinos in the wild today.
-As such, we consider being critically endangered making them an unlikely guest appearance on your African safari.
+As such, we consider being critically endangered species making them an unlikely guest appearance on your African safari.
 However, sightings do occur, and if you’re lucky, you’ll see the rhino run.
-Despite their notable size, a black rhino can run at 55 km / 34 miles per hour and is quite aggressive.
+Despite its notable size, the black rhino can run at 55 km / 34 miles per hour and is quite aggressive.
 You certainly don’t want one to hit your jeep, that’s for sure!
-The difference between a white rhino and black rhino is; a black rhino has a hooked upper lip, and a white rhino has a square lip.
-This species is one of the most elusive animals.
+The difference between a white rhino and a black rhino is; a black rhino has a hooked upper lip, and a white rhino has a square lip.
+This rhino species is one of the most elusive animals in Africa.

-Black Rhinoceros, to find them, is not an easy task, but when you know what to look for!
+Black Rhinoceros (Diceros bicornis), to find them, is not an easy task, but when you know what to look for!

 The Honey Badgers

 We know them to be fast and fearless; these creatures may also be camera shy as very few people spot one.
 That is perhaps due to their size.
 While the cute skunk-like animal takes on massive predators in the wild, it’s only small and burrows deep under the ground.
 As fearless as the honey badgers (Mellivora capensis) are, they even attack snakes.
 Interestingly, if you’re looking to spot one of these little critters, you may want to head to the Kalahari.
 According to game rangers, this is the place where most sightings do occur.